denoland/dotland/public/posts/02-03-2021-outage-post-mortem.md

 This experience has solidified our belief that building the Deno runtime on standardized, open web APIs like `fetch` was the right move.
-Because Cloudflare Workers builds these standard web APIs too, we were able to migrate our primary Cloudflare Worker to a Deno script running on Fly.io in under 20 minutes.
+Because Cloudflare Workers builds on these standard web APIs too, we were able to migrate our primary Cloudflare Worker to a Deno script running on Fly.io in under 20 minutes.
 We only had to polyfill the "fetch" event to get our workers running.

 If you are interested, this is the code we used to polyfill the "fetch" event: https://gist.github.com/lucacasonato/1a30a4fa6ef6c053a93f271675ef93fc.
 Try run